CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Discussion

-\item \textbf{Centralized stability contracts.} Once canonical state is materialized, detection logic operates on stable structures rather than raw logs, shifting complexity from repeated analytic reconstruction to a centrally governed substrate with versioning and invariants.
+\item \textbf{Centralized stability contracts.} Once canonical state is materialized, downstream analytics operate on stable entities, relations, and time-bounded views rather than on raw event streams, shifting complexity from repeated analytic reconstruction to a shared governed layer.